Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: The Design of

 \subsection{Control Flow Deobfuscation}

 In \name's first stage, our goal is to deobfuscate the target smart contract, thus facilitating further analysis.
+Existing tools generally fail to analyze obfuscated smart contracts, making deobfuscation a prerequisite for downstream vulnerability analysis.
 Technically, we need to identify indirect jumps (i.e., whose destinations are determined at runtime) and convert them to \emph{direct} ones (whose destinations are statically specified) to make the control flow explicit and statically analyzable.
+Note that even with transaction-seeded symbolic execution, this step remains necessary.
+Because the seeds only initialize inputs and execution stays symbolic, indirect jumps can still hinder exploration; deobfuscation resolves these jumps and enables continuous exploration toward the target logic.

 \parhead{Identifying indirect jumps} We begin by scouring the input bytecode for indirect jumps.
 A notable difficulty that is faced when ``cleaning up'' obfuscated control flow logic is that the destination of an indirect jump may be based on dynamic inputs such as \texttt{calldata}. \done To identify such jumps, we extract all jump instructions (\texttt{JUMP} and \texttt{JUMPI}) and build a control flow graph (CFG).
 We then analyze whether each jump's destination depends on dynamic inputs (i.e., \texttt{calldata}, \texttt{value}, \texttt{memory}, and \texttt{storage}).
 Indirect jumps are recorded in a set $\mathcal{J} = \{(j_1, d_1), \dots, (j_n, d_n)\}$, where $j_i$ is the PC of the jump instruction and $d_i$ is the stack variable that determines the jump destination at runtime (e.g., \texttt{v58}, \texttt{v158} in~\autoref{fig:assembly-of-switch-table}).